Vietnam.vn - Nền tảng quảng bá Việt Nam

 The fruit fly (Drosophila melanogaster) is a popular biological model for neuroscience research because it shares many similarities with humans in terms of genetic structure and neural responses.
 Behaviors such as learning, memory, and response to stimuli can all be studied in this species.

 Caffeine, while helpful for alertness, can also impair your ability to control your behavior if consumed at the wrong time.
-This is especially important for groups such as healthcare workers, long-haul drivers, night-shift soldiers, or anyone who has a habit of drinking coffee late at night.
+This is especially important for groups such as healthcare workers, long-distance drivers, night-shift soldiers, or anyone who has a habit of drinking coffee late at night.

 This study opens new avenues for better understanding the neurological effects of caffeine and prompts further human studies.